ale-mendez/ESPNN/README.md

 ## Run ESPNN online

 The ESPNN package can be used remotely in the <a href="https://mybinder.org/v2/gh/ale-mendez/ESPNN/master?urlpath=%2Fdoc%2Ftree%2F%2Fworkflow%2Fprediction.ipynb" target="_blank">Binder</a> platform.
 There, you'll find a Jupyter notebook with a quick tutorial on how to use the ESPNN.
 You can compute the stopping power of any projectile-target combination in that Jupyter notebook.
-The stopping power results are saved in plain text files and can be downloaded by clicking on the file icon in the vertical left menu. *Make sure to download them as they will be lost once the tab is closed.*
+The stopping power results are saved in plain text files and can be downloaded by clicking on the folder icon in the vertical left menu. *Make sure to download them as they will be lost once the tab is closed.*

 ## Install ESPNN